 The City of West Palm Beach is committed to making its website available to as many people as possible, meeting the requirements of the Disability Discrimination Act.
 The City makes every effort to ensure its communications are accessible to those with special needs, including those with visual, hearing, cognitive, and motor impairments.

 Many Internet users can find websites difficult to use due to the way they have been designed.
 We recognize that this is an important issue and work to ensure that the website is accessible in accordance with the World Wide Web Consortium (W3C) guidelines.
-Our efforts to improve accessibility are ongoing, so if you come across a page you find difficult to use please provide your feedback here.
+Our efforts to improve accessibility are ongoing.

 All pages validate as XHTML 5.0 and use structured semantic markup.
 Our pages conform to Level AA compliance.